ember-learn/guides-source/guides/release/getting-started/quick-start.md

 It does not require a high level of knowledge for you to deploy your website to production.
 Netlify offers a free account option and no credit card is required.
 These Guides themselves are hosted on Netlify, while other parts of `emberjs.com` are hosted using Heroku, Fastly, GitHub pages, and AWS.
 Overall, Ember developers have many options for how they deploy their apps!
-You can learn more about them in the [Deployment tutorial](../tutorial/deploying/#toc_deployment-options).
+Netlify is just one of the many options you have.

 Following these steps will help you get your site up and running in minutes: